dzhang314/my-markdown-docs/notes/misc.md

 $$ (0_F, 1_F) \coloneqq \{ t \in F: 0_F < t < 1_F \}. $$
 :::
 ::::::

+Whenever we work in an unspecified ordered field $F$, we will refer to the additive and multiplicative identity elements of $F$ as $0_F$ and $1_F$, respectively, to remind ourselves that these may not be real numbers.

 :::::: card
 ::: card-header